-There are a number of different types and models, but most smart meters are

-  a similar size to the old electricity meters, but with digital displays and
+There are a number of different types and models, but most smart meters are a similar size to the old electricity meters, but with digital displays and no dial

-  no dial.

-  For questions regarding Victorian Government policy on smart meters, visit

-  the Department of Economic Development, Jobs, Transport and Resources -

-  Smartmeters or call 136 186.
+Visit the Department of Economic Development, Jobs, Transport and Resources - Smartmeters or call 136 186.

-  Your electricity retailer (EnergyAustralia) is responsible for billing you

-  for the costs of supplying energy to you.
-These costs include the cost of

-  generating energy, costs of the infrastructure and services to deliver

-  energy to your premise and the costs for metering.
+Your electricity retailer (EnergyAustralia) is responsible for billing you for the costs of supplying energy to you.
+These costs include the cost of generating energy, costs of the infrastructure and services to deliver energy to your premise and the costs for metering.

 If you would like to have your smart meter moved to another location following its installation, you need to contact a registered electrical contractor (electrician) who will advise you of the costs involved to relocate your meter.

 If you believe that a meter installer cannot gain unrestricted access to your meter, please contact your electricity distributor .
 To find the contact details for your local electricity distributor click here.

 If you are at the property , the installer will inform you prior to commencing the replacement so that you aware that your electricity will be interrupted.
 If there are any unusual circumstances and the interruption takes longer, you will be advised.

 After the power interruption you will need to reset your digital clocks and other electronic devices.

 The majority of works will be carried out: